vote/docs.voteamerica.org/docs/software/exportformat.md

 | Embed URL             | For submissions done inside an embed, the URL of the embed                      |
 | Session ID            | The ID of a user's session.
 For tracking users across multiple tools or visits. |

-## Election Finder Tool Export Format
+## Upcoming Elections Tool Export Format

 | Column Title          | Description                                                                                  |
 |-----------------------|----------------------------------------------------------------------------------------------|